metamn/react/content/blog/consistent-web-user-interfaces/index.md

 Class-based bindings make CSS frameworks semi-programmable.
 HTML and CSS are not programming languages, JavaScript is the only programming language in this stack.

-The open-ended API approach makes CSS frameworks likely produce non-uniform user interfaces.
+The open-ended API approach makes CSS frameworks likely produce non-consistent user interfaces.

 Developers can freely assign artifacts offered by a CSS framework to any HTML element.